Zoranan/CPP_Grep/README.md

 - Escape chars: \r \n \t \f
 - Special classes: \d \w \s and \D \W \S
 - Beginning of line (^)	<== Currently always in multiline mode
-- End of line ($) 		<== This isn't working right, specifically when used with lazy quantifiers.
+- End of line ($) 		<== This isn't working right when used with lazy quantifiers.
 It forces the lazy quantifier to drag itself out until it reaches its max value or the end of line is reached.

 ## Capture Groups

 Capture groups are enclosed in parenthesis.
 If you don't want output to be captured, use (?: to start your group

-Capture groups are currently stable.

 - Each group can capture multiple values if it is quantified
 - Groups can be nested and captures will be made for each